 My expertise as a trial and appellate litigation attorney has led me to work as a trial lawyer in Dallas, and my practice became a more traditional commercial trial law firm.But my ears are always open to hear injustices that cry for judicial solutions.

 In 2014, a man came to me whose case I couldn’t not take.
 David Jaco was an immigrant from El Salvador who came to the United States at the age of 18 with an education that only extended through half of the fourth grade, at which level the civil wars in his country eliminated schools.
 His English was rudimentary, but sufficient for the lawn maintenance business he started and with his strong work ethic was successful.
 His landlord, named Khosrow Sadeghian, offered to sell him the house he had been renting.
 The house was valued on the Dallas County tax rolls at $30,000; Mr. Sadeghian sold it to Mr. Jaco for $169,800, $10,000 down, the remainder on a note at 8.2% interest.
 At trial, Mr. Sadeghian testified that his net worth was roughly $50 million.
 The jury verdict awarded Mr. Jaco $685,600, including $500,000 in exemplary damages.
 The judge also awarded the house to Mr. Jaco.
-After word got out that someone was willing to sue Mr. Sadeghian, I received calls from his tenants and his employees, and I now have two other cases pending against him.
+After word got out that someone was willing to sue Mr. Sadeghian, I received calls from his tenants and his employees, and I now have three other cases pending against him.